fqantonio/aqua/README.md

 This approach ensures environmental friendliness from the initial conceptualization to the end of its service life.
 What should it be used for after that?
 Its components are designed for reuse.

-## Technical Specifications & Operation
+## TECHNICAL SPECIFICATIONS AND OPERATIONS

+The electronics consist of a **Pixhawk Pro** controller integrated with a **u-blox NEO-M8N GNSS module** and a **Flysky i6 8-channel radio transmitter**.
+Propulsion is provided by two **200W BlueRobotics T200 thrusters** configured in **differential thrust mode**.
+The system runs on **ArduBoat** firmware and is managed via **Mission Planner**.

+Lighting includes three navigation lights: white, port (red), and starboard (green).
+The vessel features a dedicated structure for video equipment and sensors, and has been successfully tested with a **5kg payload**.

+It operates with GPS way points, radio control and its design to be a platform for research, with a battery life to last for 6 to 10 hours depending on the velocidity use: it's design for low speeds, 1 to 2 m/s (4 to 7 km/h)(2 to 4 knots).

-The vessel will operate using manual control with a video display, GPS waypoints, and an autonomous collision avoidance system.
+In the future, the vessel will operate using manual control with a video display, GPS waypoints, and an autonomous collision avoidance system.
 It is designed to be **user-friendly**, built with affordable, readily available components, and simple to repair.
-The battery life is designed to last for two hours.

-## Vessel Design & Function
+## VESSEL DESIGN & FUNCTION

 This **1.2-meter-long catamaran** is intended for use in calm, inland waters during good weather conditions with 50 cm waves.
 It is autonomous and carries a structure to transport sensors for gathering local physical and chemical data.

-## Vision and Impact
+## VISION AND IMPACT

 We believe this project aligns with a crucial strategy for Portugal: taking care of the sea by learning about it and defending it as a long-term asset.
 This initiative can serve as a major footprint for the nation's commitment to marine environmental stewardship.
 This project is documented as a journal in the file with the name "journal".